 American Express claims the benefits of the Card including the Travel Credit, Accor Plus Membership and AFR subscription cover the $1450 fee, however, we’d happily do without the AFR subscription for a reduction.

 At the end of the day, this card is about maximising and utilising points and 80,000 Memberships Rewards point bonus is a bloody good start!
 As well as redeeming them for gift cards, points plus pay transactions and other rewards, you can transfer your Membership Rewards to 10 partnered frequent flyer programs, including 1:1 with Qantas, Virgin and Singapore Airlines.
+Please note that point redemption rates will change as of 15 April 2019.
+Please click here for further details.

 Here’s a list of great uses for Amex Membership Rewards points to get the creative juices following:

-- East Coast Australia to Perth in Business Class Return on the new Qantas A330 for 72,000 points.
+- East Coast Australia to Perth in Business Class Return on the new Qantas A330 for 72,000 points

 - Sydney to Fiji in Business Class Return on Fiji Airways for 72,000 Qantas points.